intrig-unicamp/macsad/README.md

 NOTE: Run with root privilege.

 ### TERMINAL 3:
 We use scapy to send packet to the switch interface.
-You can install the scapy package as below:

-- `sudo apt-get install scapy`

 First send a packet via veth2:

 NOTE: Run scapy with root privilege.